nomisRev/Write-your-own-MVP-library/README.md

 #### Why would you use it?
-* It allows for a loosely coupled system.
-Loosely coupled systems have tons of benefits but that topic is out of the scope of this article, here are some benefits to give you an idea why you'll love this in your code.
+* It allows for a loosely coupled architecture.
+Loosely coupled systems have tons of benefits but that topic is out of the scope of this article.
+Here are 2 benefits (among many more) to give you an idea why you'll love this in your code.
     * Allow simultaneous work between developers who are responsible for different components (such as UI layer and core logic).
-In most cases the model is defined at the start of the project, once the model is know you can define a contract between the view and controller.
-Now the developers know how to communication between the controller and view is defined and thus don't need to know how it is implemented.
+In most cases the model is defined at the start of the project, once the model is known you can define a contract between the view and presenter.
+Now the developers know how to communicate between the presenter and view is defined and thus don't need to know how it is implemented.
     * Separation of view logic from business logic.
 Allowing for interchangeable components and implementations.

 ## How does this translate to Android?

-* As might be clear MVP is better suited for Android.
-A good reason for this is keeping the Presenter android package free as a result for not being responsible for changing views, this makes it perfect for interchanging it with other Java projects.
+* As might be clear, MVP is better suited for Android.
+A good reason for this is keeping the Presenter package android-code free as a result for not being responsible for changing views.
+This makes it perfect for interchanging it with other Java projects.
 And making it easier to be unit tested.
-* Let's say we'd use a controller.
+* Let's say we would use a controller.
 We would have to give it a reference to the activity context in order to switch to a different activity.
 Now on a switch of activity we'd need to replace the old context reference to the new activities context references.
 Writing that sentence already felt like a hassle.
 So let's avoid that.

 * Presenter: Holds our business logic.
 * View: Our view is responsible for visualizing the model to the user.